 In the New Testament, the Greek words used are purrhazo, which refers to the color’s name, eruthros, which is used to refer to the Red Sea, and purrhos,, which references something that is the color of fire or flame.

 In the Old Testament, oudem is translated “red clay.”
 Oudem is the root word indicating mankind.
 Thus, red represents humanity.
-But, red really symbolizes the love of God represented through the sacrifice of His Son, Jesus Christ.
+However, red really symbolizes the love of God represented through the sacrifice of His Son, Jesus Christ.
 Red is an official “church” color representing the Church itself.
-Red cloths are used during special festivals celebrating saints, Holy Week, and Pentecost, especially in certain denominations.
+Red cloths (see below for more on this) are used during special festivals celebrating saints, Holy Week, and Pentecost, especially in certain denominations.